-- The agreement fully meets the labor objectives set out by Congress in TPA.
-Labor obligations are part of the core text of the trade agreement. - · Both parties reaffirm their obligations as members of the International Labor Organization (ILO), and shall strive to ensure that their domestic laws provide for labor standards consistent with internationally recognized labor principles.
-Agreement makes clear that it is inappropriate to weaken or reduce domestic labor protections to encourage trade or investment. - · Agreement requires that parties shall effectively enforce their own domestic labor laws, and this obligation is enforceable through the agreement's dispute settlement procedures. - · Procedural guarantees in the agreement will ensure that workers and employers will have fair, equitable and transparent access to labor tribunals/courts. - The agreement includes a cooperative mechanism to promote respect for the principles embodied in the ILO Declaration on Fundamental Principles and Rights at Work, and compliance with ILO Convention 182 on the Worst Forms of Child Labor.
-Cooperative activities may include: - · Law and practice related to the principles and rights of the ILO Declaration on Fundamental Principles and Rights at Work; - · Compliance with ILO Convention 182 on the Worst Forms of Child Labor; - · Methods to improve labor administration and enforcement of labor laws;

-- Social Dialogue and Alternative Dispute Resolution; - · Occupational Safety and Health compliance; and - · Mechanisms and best practices to protect and promote the rights of migrant workers.
+- Procedural guarantees in the agreement will ensure that workers and employers will have fair, equitable, and transparent access to labor tribunals or courts. - The agreement includes a cooperative mechanism to promote respect for the principles embodied in the 1998 ILO Declaration, and compliance with ILO Convention 182 on the Worst Forms of Child Labor.
+Cooperative activities include: - Law and practice related to the principles and rights of the ILO Declaration; - Compliance with ILO Convention 182 on the Worst Forms of Child Labor; - Methods to improve labor administration and enforcement of labor laws; - Social Dialogue and Alternative Dispute Resolution; - Occupational Safety and Health compliance; and - Mechanisms and best practices to protect and promote the rights of migrant workers.